 Do You Need A Permit?

 Some walking trails are private, protected, or have legislation tied to it.
 This doesn’t mean your hiking dream is over, but you may need to pay for a permit to join in with the landscape.
 These permits often pay for the upkeep of the natural environment, keeping it safe and clean.
 In more dangerous locations, these permits are used to help find lost hikers.
 We advise that you avoid these types of hikes until you learn the basics.
-National Park Websites can advise on permits, weather and trail conditions.
+National Park Websites can advise on permits, weather, and trail conditions.

 Use A Hiking App

 Lastly, a great way to figure out if a trail is good for you is to use a hiking app.
-There are thousands available, and most of which are free.
+There are thousands available, most of which are free.
 These apps often have online maps, so you can follow the path if you get lost.
-They have online communities that can help you decide their difficulty level, and they give you the facts about the elevation gain, so you don’t need to do the math.
+They have online communities that can help you decide your difficulty level, and they give you the facts about the elevation gain, so you don’t need to do the math.
 Some also have a hiking guide or allow you to print out a hiking guide for the area you plan to visit.